sylpheeed/go-tcp-socket-chat/README.md

 # Go TCP socket chat

-This is example shows how to create simple chat based on TCP socket connection.
+This example shows how to create simple chat based on TCP socket connection.

 For testing you can use [Go TCP chat client](https://github.com/sylpheeed/go-tcp-socket-chat-client)